CMU Serial Access

 A huge Thank You to Albuyeh for writing these detailed instructions.

-- USB to TTL Serial Adapter - $14 (We will be using the CP2102 module) Driver can be found Here.
+- USB to TTL Serial Adapter - $6 (Any other CP2102 module should work.
+Other USB-TTL Adapters might work too.)
+Driver can be found Here.
 I like this module because it has LEDs when you are receiving or transmitting data

 - Single-Stranded/Solid-core insulated wire.
 I personally like this because you can daisy-chain them together without needing to do any soldering.